AkshayGadkari/SeleniumFramework/README.md

 Build Tool:Apache Maven 3.8.4 (For Dependency management)

 Google Chrome latest version (browser to run your tests)

+Other Dependencies like Selenium,Cucumber etc are available in POM.xml

 **Framework features:**
 1. BDD approach using Cucumber java